28 Jul 2014 • BLOG - News

 With Mailjet’s close relationship with OVH (the #1 hosting service in Europe who recently raised $180 million to finance their expansion into North America via Canada), we were privileged to be one of the firsts to use their new Canadian servers.
 This will not only give us the ability to provide a very high quality of service and speed for our numerous US-based clients, but also protect their interests and trust in our service.

-Don’t hesitate if you have questions about all this :)
+Don’t hesitate to ask if you have questions about all this :)